 It was a beautiful summer morning in Key West, Florida and I had plans to go scuba diving.
-I love scuba diving in Key West.
+I love scuba diving and snorkeling in Key West.
 I’d been diving a lot during the week and always with the same company.
 Everything had always been perfect!

-However, this particular dive was about to go very wrong.
+However, this particular dive was about to go wrong.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Posts might contain affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!
-Your support means a lot to me.
-Thank you!

 As usual, I prepped my own stuff and put it on at the appropriate time.
 We get briefed about the dive spot, depth of the dive, etc. Everything is normal.
 My dive partner takes his big step off the boat and into the water.* I’m ready to go.
 I take a giant step.
 Suddenly, my body stops mid-air and I’m slammed into the side of the boat.
 I hang there for maybe a second or two, though it feels longer.
 Then, I splash into the ocean.